snazzypapa/qbitmgr/README.md

 ```

 ```
-usage: qbitmgr {"run", "add-cat", "add-rule", "clean", "set-limits"} [--name] [--genre]
+usage: qbitmgr {"run", "add-cat", "add-rule", "clean", "set-limits"} [-name] [-genre]

 positional arguments:
   {"run", "add-cat", "add-rule", "clean", "set-limits"}
                         "run": starts filesystem watcher for new and completed torrents "add-cat": adds new category to qbittorrent and sets completed download directory to specified genre.
-Requires '--genre' and '--name' keyword arguments.
+Requires '-genre' and '-name' keyword arguments.
                         "add-rule": adds new categgory and new RSS auto download rule to qbittorrent and sets completed download directory to specified genre.
-Requires '--genre' and '--name' keyword arguments.
+Requires '-genre' and '-name' keyword arguments.
                         "clean":  checks for completed seeds and deletes extra files and moves files as specified in config
                         "set-limits": sets share limits for torrents in qbittorrent via the qbittorrent API

 keyword arguments:
-  -h, --help            Show this help message and exit --name                Name of new category and/or rule.
-This name is included in the 'must contain' in new RSS rules --genre               Specifies the completed download subdirectory and which template to use for the auto downloading rule
+  -h, --help            Show this help message and exit -name                Name of new category and/or rule.
+This name is included in the 'must contain' in new RSS rules -genre               Specifies the completed download subdirectory and which template to use for the auto downloading rule
 ```